-With the exception of the Commonwealth Coat of Arms and where otherwise noted, all material presented in this document is provided under a Creative Commons Attribution 3.0 Australia (http://creativecommons.org/licences/by/3.0/au) licence.
+With the exception of the Commonwealth Coat of Arms and where otherwise noted, all material presented in this document is provided under a Creative Commons Attribution 4.0 International (creativecommons.org/licenses/by/4.0/) licence.

-The details of the relevant licence conditions are available on the Creative Commons website (accessible using the links provided), as is the full legal code for the CC BY 3.0 AU licence (http://creativecommons.org/licences/by/3.0/au/legalcode).
+The details of the relevant licence conditions are available on the Creative Commons website (accessible using the links provided), as is the full legal code for the CC BY 4.0 International licence (creativecommons.org/licenses/by/4.0/legalcode).

-The document must be attributed as the Department of Health Your guide to short-term restorative care.
+The document must be attributed as the Department of Health and Aged Care Your guide to short-term restorative care.